mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "I'll interrupt the Senate"

-"That's crazy, you'll be sent to Ulukoma."
+"That's crazy.
+You heard Pomri.
+You'll be sent to Ulukoma."

 "If this is as important as you say, then it would be worth a few days in the cold."